 We will not consider new applicants after the submission deadline.
 Please ensure that you apply before the deadline for consideration.

-We curated a list of material that every participant should complete before attempting implementing a project dedicated to identity in computing.
+We curated a list of material that every participant should complete as a solid foundation.
 This list leverages provides context for topics that we are not usually taught in computing programs.
 As such, it is extremely important that participants follow the requirements in the prep packet as much as possible.
 These provide, at minimum, a common foundation for all participants to begin(ensuring that we maximize your time in the program).
 We provide check-in points throughout the fall semester in preparation for the spring PD sessions.
 Our goal is that you complete as much of the prep packet prior to beginning the program.
-Solving the systemic issues in computing require heavy lifting and a commitment to this work.
-As such, we ask that your commitment begins with the material provided.
 Participants are encouraged to leverage audiobook format as well if physical copies consume more time.

 A great and impactful experience!
-This is not a DEI workshop; expect to be uncomfortable while (un)learning.
-In addition to the resource list provided in the prep packet, you can expect presentations and discussions with leading experts in social science/humanities as well as computing education, intentional discussions around topics of identity, oppression, discrimination, privilege, and how these not only impact computing environments, but also the technologies that are created.
-By the end of the program, participants can expect to have increased understanding, comfort discussing/developing/leading deliverables, and a community of peers to collaborate with throughout the program and beyond!
+In addition to the resource list provided in the prep packet, you can expect presentations and discussions with leading experts in social science/humanities that help us explore the intersection of identity+computing.
+By the end of the program, participants can expect to have increased understanding, comfort developing/leading deliverables, and a community of peers to collaborate with throughout the program and beyond!

-The expectation is to develop an identity-inclusive deliverable related to these topics at your organization.
+The expectation is to develop a sustainable eliverable at your organization.
 Every participant is not an educator, and every educator may not choose or be able to create a course.
 If you are a graduate student/postdoc, then this may be a proposed deliverable for your current or future organization (upon entering a professional position).
 This deliverable can take several different forms beyond a course (which is also why we encourage team participation).
-Regardless of what is chosen, all participants are expected to implement their deliverable for the first time no later than the spring 2024 semester.
+Regardless of what is chosen, all participants are expected to implement their deliverable for the first time no later than the spring semester of their Y2.

 No.